The VRFA

 As BLS providers, the VRFA is part of King County’s tiered-response system, where firefighter/EMT-Ds provide initial response to 911 calls and King County Medic One paramedics provide Advanced Life Support (ALS).
 This internationally renowned system is widely considered a model for pre-hospital emergency medical care and is funded through the voter approved Medic One Levy.
 In fact, the VRFA annually receives operating revenue generated through this levy.

-In 2018, a full-time social worker was added to the CARES team to assist with assessing patient care needs and providing referrals and resources for those with aging issues and chronic disease situations.
-By 2020, two additional social workers were added, further increasing capacity to assist patients in making connections with needed services.
+In 2018, with the help of King County EMS levy funds and the addition of professional social workers, the Community Assistance, Referrals, and Education Services (CARES) unit was established to assist with assessing patient care needs and providing referrals and resources for those with aging issues and chronic diseases and high 911/EMS utilization.
+By 2020, two additional social workers were added, further increasing capacity to assist patients in connecting with needed services.
+Also, in 2020, CARES partnerships expanded to include CARES in the service areas of neighboring jurisdictions.

 The VRFA serves a diverse geographic area that includes steep ravines, lakes and rivers and a significant industrial community.
 We are often summoned to provide specialized rescue services in these unique areas, so maintain specially trained firefighters and tools to meet these demands.